oscaragudelom/Pansharpening-IQA/README.md

 This repository contains all the details and results of the subjective study of pan-sharpened images developed at Pontificia Universidad Javeriana Cali, Colombia.
 ## Evaluation dataset

-The dataset is composed of 432 images, where half are images in true color and the other half images in pseudocolor.
+The dataset is composed of 440 images, where half are images in true color and the other half images in pseudocolor.
 True color images are composed of the red (R), green (G) and blue (B) bands, that constitute the visible spectrum.
 The pseudocolor images are composed of near infrared (NIR), R, G bands.

-From these images, ten are pristine multi-spectral images, and 420 are fused images using six different fusion techniques, three of multi-resolution analysis and three of principal component substitution.
+From these images, ten are pristine multi-spectral images, ten are interpolated multi-spectral images [2],  and 420 are fused images using six different fusion techniques, three of multi-resolution analysis and three of principal component substitution.
 Two distortions (blur and additive white gaussian noise (awgn)) are applied to five different scenes of the pristine Roma image from Digital Globe [1] with three intensity levels.
 In  total, there are:

 * Five Scenes.
 * Two color planes.
 * Six fusion techniques.
 * Two distortions that are only applied to the panchromatic image.
 * Three distortion levels.

-In order to prepare the subjects for the test, we developed an introduction manual icluded in the repository with the distortions presented in the study.
-We also implement a image study test with different distortions and color representation to acquaint the subject.

 ## Image Codification